 - Big Tech moving into Healthcare.
-Both Google and Apple are making big moves.
-They have no problem with being disruptive, as they not invested in the current way of doing things (no innovators dilemma) and have plenty of capital to go after this big broken market.
+Google, Amazon and Apple are making big moves in healthcare.
+They have no problem with being disruptive, as they are not invested in the current way of doing things; they do not have innovators dilemma.
+They have plenty of capital and other resources to go after this big broken market.
 Their big problem is that they are conflicted on privacy (which is a mandatory feature for Electronic Health Records).

 Four factors that are holding up adoption

 - 1. Incumbent opposition.
 Blockchain based user control is not in the interest of the providers and insurers.